Take your practice to the next level by developing the bicultural skills needed to supervise, and support your staff and peers.

 Graduates of this programme will have the knowledge, practice, skills and attributes to make a positive difference as kaitiaki/supervisors by effectively working alongside whānau, hapū, iwi and communities.

-This is a full-time programme that consists of 120 credits.
+This is a full-time programme that consists of 120 credits delivered over 38 weeks.
 Throughout the programme you will be required to attend:

-It is important to note that additional learning (approximately 20 hours per week) will also need to be completed outside of class time.
+Additional learning of approximately 26.7 hours per week will also need to be completed outside of class time.